-Within 18 months of EQC adoption of the Willamette Basin mainstem Subbasins TMDL amendment (planned for February 2025), persons, including DMAs, responsible for developing implementation plans must submit implementation plans to DEQ for review and approval (See Table 8).
+Within 18 months of EQC adoption of the amendment to the Willamette Basin Subbasins TMDL persons, including DMAs, responsible for developing implementation plans must submit implementation plans to DEQ for review and approval (See Table 8).

 OAR 340-012-0055(2)(e) identifies failure to timely submit or implement a TMDL implementation plan, as required by DEQ order or rule, as a Class II violation.
 OAR 340-012-0053(1) identifies failure to report by the reporting deadline, as required by DEQ order or rule, as a Class I violation.